Penaz91/opencallerdb/docs/Design.md

 Each API request on a federated server will do the following:

+1. Check the valid rows in the federated cache, if there is a cache hit, return the information contained therein.
-1. Check the local reviews, if any are present, return the following information:
+2. Check the local reviews, if any are present, return the following information:
     - Number of positive reviews;
     - Number of negative reviews;
     - Number of neutral reviews;
     - Most common category chosen by the reviewers;
-2. If there are no reviews in the local DB, check the federated cache, if there is a cache hit, return the information contained therein.
+    And save them in the federated cache.
-3. If there are no hits from the local review DB, query the federated servers (which servers to query will be saved in a database table).
-The federated servers will return the minimal information as in point 1 and save them in the local cache.
+3. If there are no hits from the local review DB, query the federated servers via "Federated Inter-Server Search".
+The federated servers will return the minimal information as in point 2 and save them in the local cache.
-4. If none of the federated server finds the number, return a negative response.
+4. If none of the federated server finds the number, return a negative response and save such response in cache.

 ### Via Web Interface